Last Updated on March 8, 2021 by

 4. Suitable Weather Conditions

 Perfect weather conditions such as rainy spring can help crabgrass germinate, and hot summer helps it grow.
 It is during such times when other grasses will go dormant.
-You can mow your lawn high and maintain a thick grass.
+You can mow your lawn high and maintain thick grass.

 Crabgrass does well under salty conditions, and if you live in a salted area, your tree lawn risks having crabgrass.
 You can look for a liquid aeration service in the fall and spring to minimize the amount of salt in your soil.
 It is also advisable to seed bare areas in the fall and spring.